Antje Majewski and Paweł Freisler — Apple. An Introduction (over and over and once again)

 About Superhost

 Superhost is a programme investing in a yearlong relationship between an artist or collective practice, the museum, and its participating communities, and supporting the production of artworks, performative or discursive creations.
 One artist or collective is invited to be M HKA’s Superhost every year.
-By embracing the ambiguous and interrelated dynamics of hospitality – in which the host is always a guest; the guest always also a host – M HKA affirms a longing for increased institutional transformation, permeability, and exchange.
+By embracing the ambiguous and interrelated dynamics of hospitality – in which the host is always a guest; the guest always also a host – Muhka affirms a longing for increased institutional transformation, permeability, and exchange.
 The invitation materialises freely, both in the museum’s top-floor gallery spaces and as programmes of discursive and performative events.

-Superhost 2024 is part of the Museum of the Commons (2023-2026), a project by the museum federation L’Internationale, of which M HKA is a member.
+Superhost 2024 is part of the Museum of the Commons (2023-2026), a project by the museum federation L’Internationale, of which Muhka is a member.
 The Museum of the Commons weaves together three thematic strands: Climate; Situated Organisations; and Past in the Present.
 All three align with the major challenges contemporary societies face.
 The ‘climate’ theme revolves around the current planetary climate crisis, the sustainability of institutional, artistic, and cultural practices and processes, and the urgency to transform our political processes, societies, cultures, and lifestyles more ecologically.